Hiking

 February 11 – Another early morning for the ~3 hour bus ride to the airport back to Buenos Aires.
 We spent one more night in Buenos Aires, this time in the Palermo neighborhood, a 10/10 on the cuteness scale of neighborhoods in BA.
 We made it back home after more long days of travel but Fitz Roy has my heart forever (or maybe just until the next mountain comes along).

-Backpacking, Camping, HIking, Travel
+Backpacking, Camping, Hiking, Travel

 Laugavegur & Fimmvörðuháls Trails Iceland